brbsix/subsystem/README.rst

 Usage
 =====

-From the command line, run :code:`subsystem --help` to display options and downloaders available.
-Subsystem will use :code:`ss` by default if possible, but will use whatever is available.
+From the command line, run ``subsystem --help`` to display options and downloaders available.
+Subsystem will use ``ss`` by default if possible, but will use whatever is available.

 To download subtitles for files: